lyteword/chspurgeon-tod/volume-7/psalm-142.md

 c) The saints, through the power of God's grace upon their souls, have chosen him for their portion, and their highest felicity.

-2\.What perfections there are in God that render him a safe refuge for the saints, and a proper object of their confidence.
+2\.
+What perfections there are in God that render him a safe refuge for the saints, and a proper object of their confidence.

 a) God is infinite in mercy.